Harvey Settlers Monument

 Harvey settlement was founded in 1837 by settlers predominantly from Wooler, Northumberland UK and surrounding communities in the eastern Borders region of Scotland and England.
 These first settlers were followed by other families through the late 1850’s, which can be categorized into three distinct groups; chain migrants from the same area of the eastern borders, a few families from Dumfriesshire in the western Borders, and several unrelated settler families from elsewhere in England, Scotland and Northern Ireland.

 In 1949, a monument to the 1837 settlers was erected next to the the Harvey Settlement Cemetery located 4.5 km south of Harvey Station on Route 3, across the highway from Knox Presbyterian Church (2410 Route 3, Harvey RC, York County, New Brunswick).
+Mrs. Marjorie Taylor Walthall generously provided most of the funds for its construction.
+The granite stone forming the support for the plaque was removed from the Levi Wilson property.
 A service of dedication and unveiling of memorial to the early settlers of Harvey was held on the site and in the vicinity of the first Presbyterian church of the area.
-Many of the same names still grace many community members.

 Harvey Settlers Monument Plaque